This post may contain affiliate links. For more information, please see our affiliate policy.

 My Grandma’s easy boiled Spice Cake is my most treasured dessert recipe.
 As a sweet brunch addition, birthday cake, or party dessert idea, there’s no wrong time to savor a slice.

 Every summer when I was young, my family would pack up our car and drive north to a cabin for am extended family vacation.
-One bite of this Spice Cake recipe takes me instantly back there.
+One taste of this Spice Cake recipe takes me instantly back there.
 All credit for this easy Spice Cake goes to my Grandma, who perfected and shared the recipe with me.

 Table of Contents